How To Get Motivated at Work (With Tips for Success)

-One of the best ways to get started in gaining motivation is by investing time and energy.
-For example, if you're trying to motivate yourself to finish your education, you'll have to study, go to class and complete assignments on time.
+One of the best ways to gain motivation is by investing time and energy.
+For example, if you're trying to motivate yourself to finish your education, you'll have to study, attend class and complete assignments on time.
 When you want to change careers, the work may involve revising your resume and spending time researching and applying for jobs.
-As you keep working towards a goal, you'll often find motivation in completing these types of milestones.
+As you keep working towards a goal, you'll often find motivation in completing these milestones.

-It can be helpful to come up with unique motivators that work best for you when approaching an interview, presentation or another challenging task.
-For example, when you're interviewing for a new job, your motivational practices might include reviewing your resume, going through common interview questions or practicing your body language in front of a mirror.
+It can be helpful to develop unique motivators that work best for you when approaching an interview, presentation or another challenging task.
+For example, when you're interviewing for a new job, your motivational practices might include reviewing your resume, going through common interview questions or practicing your nonverbal communication in front of a mirror.
 Here are some other ideas that might work for you:

-- Reviewing the positive outcomes of your goals how they would add value to your life.
+Reviewing how your goals' positive outcomes would add value to your life.

-- Practicing confident body language such as standing up straight with your shoulders back, chin up and fists on your waist.
+Practicing confident nonverbal communication, such as standing up straight with your chin up and hands by your side.

-- Telling yourself that the task, project or challenge at hand will result in positive outcomes.
+Telling yourself that the task, project or challenge will result in positive outcomes.

-Most goals aren't accomplished overnight, so maintaining motivation is often a challenge when you’re working toward long-term goals.
-After you set goals and put in work, it's important to reward yourself along the way as you surpass key milestones.
-For example, if you have set and achieved a weekly job application goal, reward yourself in a meaningful way depending on the things you enjoy.
-This might include activities like taking a walk, reading a book or watching an episode of your favorite show.
+Most goals aren't met overnight, so maintaining motivation is often a challenge when working toward long-term goals.
+After you set goals and put in work, it's important to reward yourself as you surpass key milestones.
+For example, if you achieved a weekly job application goal, reward yourself by taking a walk, reading a book or watching an episode of your favorite show.

 Small rewards throughout the process can help you sustain motivation.
 This strategy also gives you something to look forward to, even if you're not feeling particularly motivated to take on the task at hand.

-Whether you're finishing school, applying for jobs or continuing to develop in your career, practicing motivation can help you find success along the way.
-Be sure to use the resources and tools available to you, including setting SMART goals, rewarding yourself and identifying what helps you feel motivated in a positive way.
+Whether you're finishing school, applying for jobs or continuing to develop your career, practicing motivation can help you find success.
+Be sure to use the resources and tools available to you, including setting SMART goals, rewarding yourself and identifying what helps you feel motivated positively.